-We are broadly satisfied with the interpretability of IFRS S1 and S2, and have flagged the need for greater guidance where support is needed (see Section 2).
-While disclosure against the standards will pose implementation challenges, including the need to ensure appropriate capacity and expertise in the business, we nevertheless see these costs as outweighed by the benefits of relevant, reliable and comparable sustainability information.
-Within the UK context, the expansion of reporting requirements beyond climate-related risks (under existing regulation) will support improved sustainability information availability for investors and lenders.
+Our members are broadly satisfied with the interpretability of IFRS S1 and S2, and have flagged the need for greater guidance by ISSB where support is needed (see Section 2).
+While disclosure against the standards will pose implementation challenges, including the need to ensure appropriate capacity and expertise in the business as well as assurance providers where relevant, we nevertheless see these costs as outweighed by the benefits of relevant, reliable and comparable sustainability information.